This Is How We're Raising the Next Generation to Embrace Love, Not Hate

 Katie Hintz-Zambrano, founder of Mother magazine and In Good Company (a conference for entrepreneurial mothers), points us to President Barack Obama's response to the Charlottesville tragedy that she found particularly inspiring.
 "It's really the perfect sentiment and is a great lesson about the influence we can all have on children, especially our own," Hintz-Zambrano tells MyDomaine.
 "We all have such a great opportunity to raise this next generation to value equality and inclusivity, and to not teach hate or fear of otherness."

-In light of these and other troubling events, MyDomaine asked 12 notable mothers: What are the valuable lessons that you're passing onto your children to ensure the next generation embraces inclusivity and equality?
+In light of these and other troubling events, MyDomaine asked over a dozen notable mothers: What are the valuable lessons that you're passing onto your children to ensure the next generation embraces inclusivity and equality?
 Read on to discover why the only answer to hate is love.

 Molly Sims, Actress, Model, and Humanitarian